google/WebFundamentals/CONTRIBUTING.md

 ## Writing Code ##

-If your contribution contains code, please make sure that it follows [the style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml), otherwise we will have to ask you to make changes, and that's no fun for anyone.
+If your contribution contains code, please make sure that it follows [the style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
+Otherwise we will have to ask you to make changes, and that's no fun for anyone.

 ## Formatting HTML ##